-- The May 2019 edition runs Monday, May 13 through Friday, May 17 in Talley Student Union from 8:30 AM to 4 PM Monday through Thursday, 8:30 AM to noon on Friday.
+- The December 2019 edition runs Monday, December 9 through Friday, December 13 in Hunt Library from 8:30 AM to 4 PM Monday through Thursday, 8:30 AM to noon on Friday.

 - Camp Completion is open to masters and doctoral candidates in any discipline who are at the thesis/dissertation/capstone/prospectus writing stage of their program.